mrklein/openfoam-os-x/README.md

 2. Update for 2.2.x, 2.3.1, 2.3.x, 2.4.0, and 2.4.x patches that includes fixes
    in printStack function.

+3. Dropped 2.1.x patch (you can find it in earlier releases/commits) as I do have enough resources to support it.
+Temporarily removed -dev patch, currently it is equal to 3.0.x.

 Build was tested on

 ```